-William Small Physical Laboratory houses the Physics department.
-It contains classrooms, lecture halls, faculty offices, and teaching laboratories.
-In addition, there are departmental libraries, extensive research laboratories, machine shops and electronics shops, specialized computing facilities, a small astronomical observatory, and office space for all physics graduate students.
-Research is conducted in nuclear and particle physics, solid state physics, plasma physics, and atomic and molecular scattering.
-A close working relation exists between the Physics and Applied Science Departments and the Thomas Jefferson National Accelerator Facility (Jefferson Lab) located in Newport News.
-In addition, other solid state and atmospheric studies are conducted in collaboration with the NASA Langley Research Center in Hampton.
+William Small Physical Laboratory (Small Hall) houses the Physics department.
+It contains classrooms, lecture halls, faculty and staff offices, teaching laboratories, a departmental library, extensive research laboratories, a machine shop, specialized computing facilities, a small astronomical observatory, and office space for all physics graduate students.
+Research is conducted in nuclear/particle/high-energy physics, condensed matter physics, atomic/molecular/optical physics, non-linear dynamics/plasma physics, computational physics and biological/chemical physics.
+The Physics Department has a close working relationship with the Applied Science Department and the Thomas Jefferson National Accelerator Facility (Jefferson Lab) located in Newport News.
+In addition, studies in molecular physics and fluid dynamics are conducted in collaboration with the NASA Langley Research Center in Hampton.
+In Summer 2011, the Department moved into the newly expanded and renovated Small Hall, equipped with state-of-the-art research space.